 Ethics and Compliance

-At Urogen, our mission is to build novel solutions to treat specialty cancers and urologic diseases because patients deserve better options.
+At UroGen, our mission is to build novel solutions to treat urothelial and specialty cancers because patients deserve better options.
 As important as our mission is how we conduct ourselves every day striving to achieve that mission on behalf of the patients that we collectively serve.
 That is why we at UroGen are committed to conducting all aspects of our business consistent with the highest ethical standards and applicable laws and regulations that govern our industry.

 As part of this commitment, UroGen has adopted a Comprehensive Compliance Program (“CCP”) that is designed to prevent, detect, and resolve potential compliance issues.
 Our CCP is designed to effectuate the principles and framework set forth in the “Compliance Program Guidance for Pharmaceutical Manufacturers” published by the by the U.S. Department of Health and Human Services Office of Inspector General in 2003 and the Pharmaceutical Research Manufacturers of America’s “Code on Interactions with Healthcare Professionals.”